 Small changes can make a big difference

-With the hustle and bustle of the holiday season, it can be challenging to maintain a healthy lifestyle — and neglecting your health, even for a few months, can cause some serious problems.
+It's challenging to maintain a healthy lifestyle year-round — but neglecting your health, even for a few months, can cause some serious problems.

 But even if you have only a few minutes to spare, you can use that time to improve your well-being.

 Primary care physician Amy Hooberman, MD, recommends incorporating the following activities and strategies into your day.
 "They don’t take a lot of time," she says.
 "But when these simple steps become habits, they can have a positive effect on your overall health."

 A saltshaker on the dining table makes it all too easy to consume excess salt, which can lead to high blood pressure.
 So put the shaker in a cabinet or pantry and bring it out only when you're cooking.